shvit/regexp_checker/README.md

 ## Show results after check

-All iterations of checks placed in seperetaed files at directory: `results`
+All iterations of checks placed in separated files at directory: `results`

 <pre>
 ls -1 results